ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 powerful than she appears in the later epics.
 It is also likely the youngest of the three epics, leading some branches of Immaculatism to consider it non-canonical.
-The Immaculate Order currently considers large parts of it apocryphal, but preserves the canonicity of several chapters.
+The Immaculate Order currently considers large parts of it apocryphal, but preserves the canonicity of some chapters.
 The _Younger_ _Epic of Mela_, named in accordance with the _Younger Epic of Daana'd_, is the Order's abbreviated canonical version of the _First Epic_.